-As per the Companies Act 2013 the term charge is defined as interest or it could be said lien on the property, assets, undertaking or any other security of the company including mortgage.
+As per the Companies Act 2013, the term charge is defined as interest or it could be said lien on the property, assets, undertaking, or any other security of the company including mortgage.
 Therefore it could be said that for the purpose of securing companies’ lent the charge is a type of security created.
-It could be fixed in case of charges against any fixed property of the company for instance land, building.
-In case of changing assets the floating charges are created such as cash receivables.
+It could be fixed in case of charges against any fixed property of the company for instance land, or building.
+In case of changing assets, the floating charges are created such as cash receivables.

 Every corporation is required to file precise charges made against its assets with the Registrar of Companies.
 Registration of charges serves as a public notice of the extent to which the firm’s property is encumbered to those who are considering lending the company money.
 Companies are required by the Companies Act to file charge particulars within 30 days of the charge’s inception; otherwise, the charge is void against the company’s creditors and liquidators.